Lycol50/mcentre-revive/README.md

 # M Centre
-Official Archival Repository for M Centre DLL's and its new application based on command line
+Official Archival Repository for M Centre DLL's and its application (MCentre 4.0)

 How to use: